-Students with learning disabilities, hearing impairments, speech impairments, or other disabilities that may affect their ability to fulfill a requirement of the school should contact Disability Services for Students, Franklin Hall 006 at Bloomington, (812) 855-7578, prior to registering.
+Students with learning disabilities, hearing impairments, speech impairments, or other disabilities that may affect their ability to fulfill a requirement of the school should contact Disability Services for Students, Herman B Wells Library W302, (812) 855-7578, prior to registering.
 Requirements will normally not be waived for students with disabilities; however, some modifications can be made within specific courses.